JosephPBaruch/joseph-baruch.com/README.md

 # Containerized TypeScript Application

-This repository contains a containerized TypeScript application that is built, tested, and deployed using CI pipelines.
+Change this: This repository contains a containerized TypeScript application that is built, tested, and deployed using CI pipelines.
 The container image is pushed to AWS Elastic Container Registry (ECR) and deployed on AWS App Runner.

 ## Table of Contents
 - [Overview](#overview)